Learn the rules to avoid a tax mistake when you roll over your Individual Retirement Account

 In the past, account holders were only allowed to roll funds over from an employer-sponsored plan to a traditional IRA.
 Since 2008, however, direct rollovers to a Roth IRA, called a conversion, have been allowed.
 Income taxes are owed on all amounts rolled over to a Roth IRA, but beginning in 2010, there are no income limits, although limits do apply to Roth IRA contributions.

-Just as with any employer-sponsored retirement plans, you must begin taking required minimum distributions from a traditional IRA each year after you turn age Traditional IRA distributions are taxed as ordinary income and if taken prior to reaching age 59½, may be subject to an additional 10% federal income tax penalty.
+Just as with any employer-sponsored retirement plans, you must begin taking required minimum distributions from a traditional IRA each year after you turn age Traditional IRA distributions are taxed as ordinary income and if made before reaching age 59½, may be subject to an additional 10% federal income tax penalty.

-This article is not intended to be tax or legal advice, and the information in it may not be relied on for the purpose of avoiding federal tax penalties.
+This article is not intended to be tax or legal advice, and the information in it may not be relied on to avoid federal tax penalties.
 You are encouraged to seek tax or legal advice from an independent professional advisor.